 High schools often have students older than 17; however, because not all of the population 18 and over in the District are school students, using the population projections for those students would overly-inflate the numbers.
-These students are added at the individual DCPS high school level based on historic enrollment of students aged 18 and above as a share of total students at that school.
-In SY2017-18, this ranged from no students to 18% depending on the school and ranged from zero to 22% in the previous four years.
+Because the capture rates are developed using full enrollment (including those age 18 or over) and the population of ages 14 through 17, these students are accounted for in the capture rates developed to estimate future enrollment.
 Figure 3.4 shows overall children by grade band.
-In 2017, there are an estimated 96,040 children ages 3 to 17 in Washington, DC.
+In 2017, there are an estimated 96,250 children ages 3 to 17 in Washington, DC.
 Of these children, 18% are ages 3 and 4, 43% are elementary school-aged, 17% are middle school-aged, and 22% are high school-aged (through age 17).
 This distribution changes slightly over the 5 and 10-year periods.